NineTailTeam/Genshin-Impact-Macro/Combat/Beidou/Dragon Strike/README.md

 For Logitech Mice: Open setting.json in "C:\Users(Username)\AppData\Local\LGHUB\settings.json" Scroll down until the first "attribute": "MACRO_PLAYBACK" Paste the code before the { above the "applicationId": (Paste code here) { "applicationId": "Application ID", "attribute": "MACRO_PLAYBACK",

+For AHK script, run as Administrator.
+Change Hotkey key to any key you would use.
+Default: `/~.
+Swing Time should be as low as possible, but still be large enough for the macro to consistantly climb.

 FAQ:

     Q: Beidou doesn't climb the enemy.
-    A: If you don't see a damage number pop up on screen, increase the second delay on the macro editor.
+    A: Logitech: If you don't see a damage number pop up on screen, increase the second delay on the macro editor.
         If you see a number pop up, increase the second delay

     Q: I don't want Beidou to immediately plunge attack